 Kobo has a big challenge ahead of it.
 Its success will be dependent on the number of partners it can command in its portal.
 These are the companies that will help it move the items, from one location to another.
 It has a few like DHL, UPS, and Chisco, a luxury bus company.
 It has to add more partners to improve its network orchestration through aggregation.
 The partnership will be win-win as it will help these logistics firms to mop business opportunities across cities, before they begin to move them to destinations.
 Doing this effectively will involve scaling the operation, so that more users can use Kobo over going directly to DHL and UPS.

 I see the model the airline industry uses with online ticketing companies like Wakanow to be relevant here.
-Kobo can get 20% discount on what a typical customer gets directly from DHL. provided Kobo meets certain metrics on volume.If Kobo transfers 5% of that value to customers and then delivers better experience, compared with DHL, it could have a huge opportunity ahead of it.
+Kobo can get 20% discount on what a typical customer gets directly from DHL provided Kobo meets certain metrics on volume.If Kobo transfers 5% of that value to customers and then delivers better experience, compared with DHL, it could have a huge opportunity ahead of it.
 This is a very brilliant company, and has the capacity to become a leading African brand: it is asset-light, fixing a big market friction, and structured in a way that its scalable advantage is unbounded and unconstrained.

 ---Visit our Store for my books, cases, notes, etc. Now, enjoy our consolidated subscription for all contents (past, present and future).